RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 ![Import Quiz Step](/images/how to copy the quiz step 3.gif)

-After completing these steps, the imported quiz will appear in your dashboard with a (copy) suffix in its name.
+After completing these steps, the imported quiz will appear in your dashboard with a `(copy)` suffix in its name.

-By following these instructions, you can efficiently duplicate your quiz across stores, ensuring a consistent marketing approach or testing strategy across your eCommerce presence.
+By following these instructions, you can efficiently duplicate your quiz across all your stores, saving time.